 - Economic development and ensuring energy security in the face of growing energy demand must take into account the needs of climate protection.
 Activities that particularly contribute to carbon dioxide emissions into the atmosphere include: - 1) power coal mining, - 2) production of electricity and heat from lignite or hard coal, - 3) other carbon-intensive economic activities. - 2.
-The Bank will not enter into any new transactions whose main objective is to produce thermal coal for use as fuel in power generation and heating, subject to paragraphs 4 and 5. - 3.
-The Bank will not conclude new transactions regarding the construction of new units or increasing the capacity, or general overhauls of the existing coal-fired power or heating units, subject to paragraphs 4 and 5. - 4.
-In line with the directives referred to in Section 4.3, the Bank may allow for transactions in coal-fired power generation relating to projects contributing to: - 1) reducing the emissions of power units by adjusting to national and EU regulations, - 2) the use of innovative technologies allowing for a significant reduction in greenhouse gas emissions.
+The Bank will not enter into new transactions regarding the extraction of power coal for the purpose of fuel in the power and heating sectors, subject to section 4. - The Bank will not conclude new transactions regarding the construction of new units or increasing the capacity, or general overhauls of the existing coal-fired power or heating units, subject to section below. - 4.
+In the field of coal-fired energy, the Bank allows only transactions related to projects contributing to: - 1) reducing the emissions of power units by adjusting to national and EU regulations, - 2) the use of innovative technologies allowing for a significant reduction in greenhouse gas emissions.